Thai nobility: Chief ministers

 The samuhanayok was head of the Mahatthai.
 During the Ayutthaya period, office-holders took the title Chakri, with the rank of phraya.
 The rank was increased to chaophraya during Thonburi, and in Rattanakosin individualized titles were granted to each appointee.
 According to the Three Seals Law, the samuhanayok had a sakdina of 10,000.

 The samuhakalahom was head of the Kalahom.
 Like the samuhanayok, the post had a sakdina of 10,000.
 Most of office-holders were titled Chaophraya Mahasena well into the Rattanakosin period.

 Ministers

 Four ministers headed the four government departments of the chatusadom.
-By the Rattanakosin period, the head of the Krom Mueang or Nakhonban were titled Yommarat, with most having the rank of chaophraya.
+By the Rattanakosin period, the heads of the Krom Mueang or Nakhonban were titled Yommarat (ยมราช), with most having the rank of chaophraya.
 The head of the Krom Wang was titled Thammathikon after the department, or Thammathikoranathibodi.
-Most heads of the Krom Phra Khlang took the rank and title Chaophraya Phra Khlang, while during Ayutthaya period the title was also called Kosathibodi.
+Most heads of the Krom Phra Khlang took the rank and title Chaophraya Phra Khlang, while during the Ayutthaya period the title was also called Kosathibodi.
 The heads of Krom Na or Kasettrathikan had the rank and title Chaophraya Phonlathep.

+Provincial officials

+The yokkrabat (ยกกระบัตร) was an official of the palace administration appointed to reside in provincial towns and oversee legal affairs.
+It was a long-established official post of administrative importance.
+The yokkrabat acted as the king's representative in legal matters, supervising adjudication and reporting on the conduct of governors and officials.
+In some contexts, the office functioned similarly to the head of a provincial court and a deputy to the governor.
+During the late nineteenth and early twentieth centuries, the traditional office was gradually replaced by a modern prosecution service, and in 1916 the title yokkrabat was formally abolished and replaced by public prosecutors under the Ministry of Justice.